How Much Does a Tragus Piercing Hurt? (Pain Guide)

 Although the initial pain of the needle is brief, lasting only a few seconds, you will experience some pain during the healing process.
 Usually, the tenderness and swelling will go away in less than a week.
 If it lasts longer, you should go back to your piercer to make sure the jewelry isn’t too tight or you don’t have an infection.

 Aside from your own personal pain tolerance, here are a few things that may affect how much your tragus piercing hurts.

 How well-rested you are

-I always advise people to go in for their piercings having gotten a full night’s sleep the night before.
+I always advise people to get pierced when they are well-rested.
 That goes for any piercing.
 Your body simply tolerates pain better when you’ve allowed it to rest and recharge.

 How well you generally take care of yourself